 Evidence rating refers to a systematic approach for grading and assessing the quality of evidence that is produced from a research study, a systematic review, or expert opinion.
-Evidence rating enables us to grade the strength of evidence for key principles and recommendations in our Practice Guides, so that users will have a better understanding of the strength and reliability of the recommendations, and the significant impact they can have on early intervention and practice in children's social care.
+Evidence rating enables us to grade the strength of evidence for key principles and recommendations in the Practice Guides, so that users of the Guide will have a better understanding of the strength and reliability of the recommendations, and the significant impact they can have on early intervention and social work practice.

 Our evidence rating consists of criteria items from four domains of the EMMIE framework, which are Effect, Mechanisms/Mediators, Moderators, and Implementation, as well as all 16 items of the AMSTAR 2 critical appraisal tool.
-To assess the strength of evidence, our evidence rating uses a three-point scale, which are 'Yes', 'Unsure/Can't tell', and 'No'.
+To assess the strength of evidence, our evidence rating uses a 3-point scale, which are 'Yes', 'Unsure/Can't tell' and 'No'.
 Each domain is aligned to a particular research question of the systematic review that is being appraised.

-To rate the certainty of evidence for each research question, each item of the EMMIE framework and AMSTAR 2 appraisal tool was assigned a score of '1' (Yes), if the item has been satisfactorily addressed in the systematic review report.
+In order to rate the certainty of evidence for each research question, each item of the EMMIE framework and AMSTAR 2 appraisal tool was assigned a score of '1' (Yes), if the item had been satisfactorily addressed in the systematic review report.
 We then provided a total rating of the certainty of evidence, which is the sum of the individual items of each domain.
-This is illustrated in the table below:
+This is illustrated in the table below.

-Domain Aligned Practice Guide research question Total score Review Methodology Assesses the quality of the systematic review 16 (AMSTAR 2) methodology.
-Assessment of RQ1: Which interventions work to improve outcomes?
-9 Effectiveness Mechanism/Mediators RQ3: How and why does the intervention work?
+Domain Aligned Practice Guide research question Total score Review Methodology (AMSTAR 2) Assesses the quality of the systematic review methodology.
+16 Assessment of Effectiveness RQ1: Which interventions work to improve outcomes?
+9 Mechanism/Mediators RQ3: How and why does the intervention work?
 6 Moderators RQ2: For whom does the intervention work?
-6 RQ3: How and why does the intervention work?
-Implementation RQ4: What are the enablers and barriers of 4 implementing the intervention?
+RQ3: How and why does the intervention work?
+6 Implementation RQ4: What are the enablers and barriers of implementing the intervention?
 RQ5: What are the users'/practitioners' views and experiences of the intervention?
+4

-Then, we provided an overall score of the evidence rating, which is a combination of scores for 'review methodology' and the individual domains relevant to each research question/finding, as specified in the table above.
+Then, we provided an overall score of the evidence rating, which is a combination of scores for Review Methodology and the individual domains relevant to each research question/finding, as specified in the table above.
 For example, when assessing certainty of evidence for research question (RQ) 1, we combine the scores for the domains 'review methodology' and 'assessment of effectiveness'.
 The maximum score for each research question is given below:

-Domain and aligned Practice Guide research question Overall Score
+Domain and aligned Practice Guide research question Overall score

 Review methodology 16

 Assessment of effectiveness 9 + 16 = 25

 Mechanism/Mediators 6 + 16 = 22

+Domain and aligned Practice Guide research question Overall score

 Moderators 6 + 16 = 22

 Implementation 4 +16 = 20